 This is a partial measure for this indicator as emergency departments are only one of many services that provide access to mental health care.
-Future reporting will focus on timely access to State and Territory governments' specialised public mental health services and MBS subsidised mental health services.
+Future reporting will focus on timely access to State and Territory governments' specialised public mental health services and MBS subsidised services for mental health.

 - comparable (subject to caveats) across jurisdictions and over time. - complete (subject to caveats) for the current reporting period.
-All required 2017-18 are available for all jurisdictions.
+All required 2018-19 are available for all jurisdictions.